Australia to resume airstrikes against IS targets soon

-CANBERRA, Australia (AP) — Australia’s defense chief says Australian F/A-18F Super Hornets will soon resume airstrikes against Islamic State targets in Syria after operations were suspended as precaution because a U.S. fighter jet shot down a Syrian warplane earlier this week.
+CANBERRA, Australia (AP) — Australian warplanes will soon resume airstrikes against Islamic State targets in Syria after operations were suspended as a precaution because a U.S. fighter jet shot down a Syrian warplane earlier this week, the defense chief said Wednesday.

-Australian Defense Force Chief Mark Binskin says the six Australian warplanes suspended operations in Syria while the Australians examined what was happening in what he had described as a “complex piece of airspace” over Syria.
+The Defense Department had said Tuesday that the six F/A-18F Super Hornets based in the United Arab Emirates had been suspended from Syrian operations.

-He told reporters in the Australian capital Canberra: “It won’t be long before you start to see the operations again.”
+Australian Defense Force Chief Mark Binskin said operations were halted while the Australians examined what was happening in what he had described as a “complex piece of airspace” over Syria.

-Binskin says the warplanes had been occupied recently supporting Iraqi security forces in retaking the city of Mosul.
+“It won’t be long before you start to see the operations again,” he told reporters in the Australian capital, Canberra.

 Most Read Stories